- How to Identify Fake N95 Masks

 Miller explains that if you properly fit and wear N95 respirators, you can filter out 95% of particulate matter between 0.1 and 0.3 microns.
 "Most cloth masks wouldn't come anywhere near that level of filtration," she says.

 Melt blowing is a process where polymer melt is pushed through tiny nozzles using blowing gas to make micro- and nano-fibers.
 Meltblown materials are made using this process to make various products, including N95 masks, diapers, other hygiene products, and more.

 How To Avoid Purchasing Fake N95 Masks

 Fake N95 can be hard to spot, and hospitals in at least five states purchased thousands believing they were NIOSH approved.
 To avoid falling victim to a fake N95 mask, only buy masks from brands that the NIOSH have authorized, such as 3M.

 The best way to ensure you have a genuine N95 mask is to purchase it directly from the manufacturer and avoid making purchases from places such as eBay and Amazon.
 You can find a complete list of NIOSH-approved manufacturers on the Centers for Disease Control and Prevention (CDC) website.

 Take a Closer Look at the Mask

 If you're shopping in a physical store and you can look at the mask in person before purchasing it, use the guidelines above to help identify if the mask is fake.
 If you're shopping online, ask the seller to send you a picture of the mask's front to see if it's displaying the proper markings.
-If the seller seems reluctant to send you photos of the masks or answer any questions, that may be a sign that the masks are fake.
+If the seller seems reluctant to send you photos of the masks or answer any questions, that may signify that the masks are fake.